Universal Anomaly Detection at the LHC: Transforming Optimal Classifiers and the DDD Method: Techniques for converting a supervised classifier into an anomaly detector

 \subsection{DROCC: Deep Robust One-Class Classification}

-DROCC \cite{goyal2020drocc} is a one-class classification method that assumes data from the target class lies on a well-sampled, locally linear, low-dimensional manifold.
+DROCC \cite{goyal2020drocc} \footnote{To the best of our knowledge, this is the first application of the DROCC method in the context of LHC physics.} is a one-class classification method that assumes data from the target class lies on a well-sampled, locally linear, low-dimensional manifold.
 This assumption enables DROCC to generate synthetic outliers during training to robustly learn a boundary around the target class data.
 The main idea is to train a classifier that not only accurately classifies the given `normal' data but also is robust enough to classify unseen and potentially very different `anomalous' data as being out-of-class.

-This is done thought a loss function, which includes a component that actively searches for adversarial examples near the `normal' data points.
+This is done through the loss function, which includes a component that actively searches for adversarial examples near the `normal' data points.
 These adversarial examples are synthetic data points that are slightly perturbed versions of the normal data and are hypothesized to lie close to the decision boundary between normal and anomalous classes.
 The objective is to ensure that the model can correctly classify these challenging examples as anomalies, thereby enhancing its robustness to real anomalous data it may encounter.
 In this way, avoids the phenomenon of `sphere collapse'.

-In the proposed approach, the model training procedure uses the test data with signals to optimize the training process by maximizing the Area Under the Curve (AUC).
-This inclusion of test data makes the method not entirely unsupervised (it can be considered as a form of weak supervision), as it stabilizes the otherwise unstable training process.
-The AUC provides a more stable metric that reflects the model's ability to distinguish between normal and anomalous data points.